mattglbrt/themattgilbert/content/posts/findyourwhy.md

 [taxonomies]
 tags = ["book notes"]
 +++
+# Publication Information
+Full Title: Find Your Why: A Practical Guide for Discovering Purpose for You and Your Team

+Authors: Simon Sinek, along with co-authors David Mead and Peter Docker

+Date Published: September 5, 2017

+Date Read: Q1 2023

 # Summary
 Find Your Why is a practical guide that helps individuals and organizations identify their purpose and create a fulfilling and inspiring career or business.
 The book builds on Sinek's previous work on leadership and business, particularly his concept of the "Golden Circle" which emphasizes starting with why.